Are you looking for a universal life insurance policy that has no expiry date? If so, you're not alone.

 Level Premiums

 The premiums paid stay the same throughout the life of the policy.
 Some policies allow the policyholders to pay off the policy early.
-After that, you won’t have to pay premiums, though the insurance coverage will remain in force until your death.

 Builds Cash Value

-Typically, this type ofpolicy builds up cash value slowly to start with but then picks up the pace after some years.
+Typically, this type of policy builds up cash value slowly to start with but then picks up the pace after some years.
 Eventually, your policy’s cash value may accumulate enough that you could use it to pay policy premiums until your death.

 Tax Advantages

-The death benefit of a life insurance policy is typically tax-free.
-In addition, the cash value grows at a tax-advantaged basis.
+In addition, the cash value grows at a tax-advantaged basis, further contributing to your wealth-building goals.
 That means the money you withdraw won’t get taxed, provided the withdrawn amount is not more than the amount you’ve already paid in.
+This feature can be particularly advantageous for short-term cash needs, like starting or running a business.

 If you've maxed out your RRSP and TFSA, a whole life policy could be another investment medium to consider.
+Many financial professionals would claim that the diverse services and benefits offered by whole life insurance policies make it an attractive long-term planning option.

 Potential Dividends